ragingpastry/piedpiper-picli/docs/source/developer/index.rst

 =================

-This section containers information for developers who are working on Piedpiper.
+This section containers information for developers who are working on PiperCI.

-If you are just getting started with PiedPiper please read these documents.
+If you are just getting started with PiperCI please read these documents.
 If you find any information that is missing a Pull Request is more than welcome.